nsunami/postreview/content/post/2020-01-14-What-is-Postreview.md

 thumbnail: False
 ---

-Welcome to **Postreview**!
+Welcome to **PostReview**!
 Traditional peer-review publishing doesn't always guarantee a high-quality of a paper.
 Because of this we need a system where experts can evaluate papers in their field.
 Here you can share your opinion on the papers you have read.

 Found a particularly low-quality paper in a high-profile journal?
 We would like to hear about that!

 Found a fantastic paper and wish more scientists would read this overlooked gem?
 We would **love** to hear about that!